paigerodeghero/ComputerGameCodingCamp/day5.md

           - Example: Pressing A and B buttons together makes the character invisible to monsters.
       - Activity: Combination Challenge
         - One of the students chooses two rules, two characters, and one narrative, and challenges the teachers to come up with a game idea.
+    How to work in a pair

+Set up regular times during class to check in with one another

+Every 10 minutes, 15 minutes, 30, minutes, 1 hour?

+The more attention you give to your partner, the more welcome and included they will feel.

+How shall we divide the work between us?
+What parts of the project would you like to work on?

+How should you get your partner’s attention when they’re not looking at you?

+How do you define success?
+What is our goal?

+For how long should you work to solve a difficult problem before asking your partner for help?
+For long should you both work to solve a difficult problem before asking the class instructor for help?

+Takeaway lessons: Communicate.
+Proactively.
+As Often as You Can Stand It.

     - Activity: Pick one of these ideas to work on a simple game with your partner.
       - Choose your characters.
       - Find your narrative.